Northern Ireland Statistics and Research Agency

 Official statistics are fundamental to good government, to the delivery of public services and to decision-making in all sectors of society.
 In this section you can learn more about the Code of Practice for Statistics, Pre-Release Access and find out who produces Official Statistics in Northern Ireland.

 The role of the NISRA Research Support Unit (RSU) is to allow researchers safe access to project specific de-identified data in a secure environment in order to carry out secondary data analysis.
-For Secure Room bookings, please follow the link ** IMPORTANT MESSAGE: Given the current Covid-19 restrictions, the NISRA secure environment is still not in a position to reopen.
-This situation is constantly under review
+For Secure Room bookings, please follow this link* The Secure Environment will be closed from 1st of November, and will reopen on the 8th of November

 The Chief Executive